toyokaku/edge-compute-os/kernel_architecture/linux/README.md

 - `inspect_modules.sh`: Scans `/lib/modules/$(uname -r)/` for `.ko` files

 > ✅ Tip: Run these scripts with `bash -x` to debug them.

+---

+## 4. Building and Testing a Minimal Kernel Module

+This section explains how to build and safely load a basic kernel module: `minimal_syscall_module.c`.
+This module logs a message when inserted and removed from the kernel, demonstrating kernel-space execution and lifecycle management.

+---

+### 🧠 Purpose and Value

+This module helps you understand:

+- The Linux kernel's modular architecture
+- How to write and insert runtime code into kernel space
+- Kernel logging (`printk`)
+- Lifecycle hooks (`module_init`, `module_exit`)
+- Key differences between kernel and userspace code

+---

+### 🛠 Step-by-Step Instructions

+#### 1. Install Kernel Development Tools

+Install the required packages:

+    sudo apt update
+    sudo apt install build-essential linux-headers-$(uname -r)

+This provides compilers and kernel header files.

+#### 2. Create the Source File

+Save your kernel module source as:

+    kernel_architecture/linux/minimal_syscall_module.c

+This file contains the init and exit functions and uses `printk` to write to the kernel log buffer.

+#### 3. Create a Makefile in the Same Directory

+Name it `Makefile` and save it alongside the `.c` file.
+It allows out-of-tree compilation against your current kernel headers.

+#### 4. Build the Module

+In the `linux/` directory, run:

+    make

+You should now have:

+    minimal_syscall_module.ko

+This is your compiled kernel module.

+#### 5. Load the Module

+To insert it into the running kernel:

+    sudo insmod minimal_syscall_module.ko
+    dmesg | tail

+Expected output:

+    Hello from custom kernel module

+#### 6. Unload the Module

+To remove it safely:

+    sudo rmmod minimal_syscall_module
+    dmesg | tail

+Expected output:

+    Goodbye from custom kernel module

+---

+### 🛑 Safety Notes

+- This module runs in kernel space: any bug can crash your system.
+- Avoid dynamic memory unless you're handling allocation failures.
+- Do not use floating-point math or userspace libraries (like `stdio.h`).
+- Keep logging minimal.
+Always use `printk()` instead of `printf()`.

+---

+### 💡 What You've Learned

+- How Linux allows runtime extension via `.ko` modules
+- The exact lifecycle of a kernel module
+- Where kernel messages go (`dmesg`)
+- How this approach differs from microkernels (like seL4, where components are statically linked and isolated)

+This is your first practical, system-level entry point into custom kernel behavior—next, we’ll explore how memory is allocated, tracked, and shared in kernel and user space.